JJ/hoborg/text/text.md

 looked and *acted* like the mech.

-Luckily, there were bits and parts of the mech in Rufus's workshop and I took them to the circus blacksmith together with a bunch of pesos to keep his mouth shut and instill due diligence in him, at least for a while.
-Since everybody knew that sooner than later Manuel was going away I told him we were building a replica for the menagerie, but since Rufus was very jealous of his act we didn't want him to know what we were doing, right?
+Luckily, there were bits and parts of the mech in Rufus's workshop and I took them to the circus blacksmith together with a wad of pesos to keep his mouth shut and instill due diligence in him, at least for a while.
+Since everybody knew that sooner than  Manuel was going away soon I told him we were building a replica for the menagerie, but since Rufus was very jealous of his act we didn't want him to know what we were doing, right?
 That was a few pesos more.
 And then a few more when the diligence vanished after just a day.

+And the questions increased in the same proportion.
+Who was going to be in charge of the gaffe?
+Did I want just one or several to sell?
+Could the thing be traced back to him?
+I had to answer yes to that one, there were nobody else in the circus with the tools to do it, and that answer had to have more pesos attached.

+But he eventually could not get himself to finish it.
+A day in which his sweat could not entirely be justified by the heat in his workshop, he gave me a burlap bag stuffed with clanking things and sent me on my way.

+I was then at a loss.
+And Rufus could leave any time now.
+And then I remembered Tracy.

 *revise and write*

-But it didn't take long to have something that if it was dark enough, and from a distance, and if you really had seen Manuel just a couple of times, could pass for the original.
+But it didn't take long to have something that if seen in the dark, and from a distance, and if you really had seen Manuel just a couple of times, could pass for the original.
 So there was no fucking way Rufus could be mistaken.
 And I had spent two days and lots of pesos